 - Students must complete a minimum of 15 semester hours of work in the minor field.
 Some minors may include additional coursework, not to exceed 21 semester hours. - Students must complete any prerequisites required by the program offering the minor. - At least 12 semester hours must be upper division courses, although individual minors may require more hours at the upper level. - At least nine of the 12 upper division hours must be taken with UHV. - Students must earn a 2.00 minimum cumulative grade point average on courses attempted in the minor.
-The minor field must be different from the plan. - No credit hours may be used to satisfy both plan and minor requirements. - Students must complete all coursework required for a minor in addition to all courses for the degree prior to graduation.
+The minor field must be different from the plan. - No credit hours may be used to satisfy both plan and minor requirements. - Computer science majors may not minor in computer science, digital gaming, computer information systems, or math due to an overlap in major and minor coursework. - Math majors choosing to minor in computer science, computer information systems, or digital gaming may not use minor coursework within major. - Students must complete all coursework required for a minor in addition to all courses for the degree prior to graduation.